Language Model Circuits Are Sparse in the Neuron Basis: Case study: Multi-hop reasoning

-\paragraph{Circuit tracing methodology.} We trace circuits from the top $5$ logits for each example in the dataset, selecting all neurons that receive at least $0.5\%$ (absolute score) of the total attribution from these top logits.
-We use RelP to attribute nodes and RelP with stop-grads to attribute edges.

-Formally, we follow \citet{ameisen2025circuit} and use the total value of the top-$k$ next-token logits as the metric to attribute from, where $k=5$ unless otherwise stated: $m(M, x) = \sum_{i=1}^k{\left[M(x)\right]_i}$.
+\paragraph{Circuit tracing methodology.} We follow \citet{ameisen2025circuit} and use the total value of the top-$k$ next-token logits as the metric to attribute from, where $k=5$ unless otherwise stated: $m(M, x) = \sum_{i=1}^k{\left[M(x)\right]_i}$.
 After computing \textbf{unpaired} $\mathsf{RelP}$ for each node $v$ on an example $x \in \mathcal{D}$, we filter for nodes that meet some attribution threshold $\tau$ relative to the total logit value:

 We set $\tau$ to be $0.005$ in our experiments.
+We use RelP to attribute nodes and RelP with stop-grads to attribute edges.
 We also manually exclude $12$ neurons from our circuits; see \cref{sec:filtered}.

 \paragraph{Neuron descriptions.} For the MLP neurons in Llama 3.1 8B Instruct, we have automatic neuron descriptions from \citet{choi2024automatic}, which we can use to interpret our neuron circuits.
 In that work, the best of $20$ LM-generated descriptions were chosen based on how well a finetuned simulator could predict the ground-truth activations of that neuron given a proposed natural-language description.